-Influence of hypoxia and exposure to erlotinib on the expression of ErbB receptors
+Influence of hypoxia and exposure to erlotinib on EGFR expression.

-Under aerobic conditions, the expression of ErbB receptor protein expression was highest in TK10, MDA-MB-231 and A549 cells (Figure 7A).
-Under hypoxic conditions, there was a significant increase in ErbB receptor levels in A549, DLD-1 and H460, whereas hypoxia had little effect in MDA-MB-231 and TK10 cells (Figure 7A).
-The expression of phosphorylated ErbB receptor (p-ErbB receptor Y1068) shows marked differences under hypoxia.
-In TK10 cells, p-ErbB receptor was strongly expressed under both aerobic and hypoxic conditions, whereas in DLD-1 and A549 cells, there was a significant increase in p-ErbB receptor under hypoxic conditions (Figure 7A).
-No differences in the expression of p-ErbB receptor occurred between aerobic and hypoxic conditions in MDA-MB-231 cells and p-ErbB receptor was barely detectable in H460 cells under both aerobic and hypoxic conditions (Figure 7A).
+Under aerobic conditions, EGFR protein expression was highest in TK10, MDA-MB-231 and A549 cells (figure 7A).
+Under hypoxic conditions, there was a significant increase in EGFR levels in A549, DLD-1 and H460 whereas hypoxia had little effect in MDA-MB-231 and TK10 cells (figure 7A).
+The expression of phosphorylated EGFR (pEGFR Y1068) shows marked differences under hypoxia.
+In TK10 cells, p-EGFR is strongly expressed under both aerobic and hypoxic conditions whereas in DLD-1 and A549 cells, there was a significant increase in p-EGFR under hypoxic conditions (figure 7A).
+No differences in the expression of pEGFR occurred between aerobic and hypoxic conditions in MDA-MB-231 cells and pEGFR was barely detectable in H460 cells under both aerobic and hypoxic conditions (figure 7A).

-The effect of erlotinib on ErbB receptor and p-ErbB receptor levels in TK10 (hypoxia resistant) and DLD-1 (marginally hypoxia sensitive) is presented in Figure 7B.
-In the hypoxia-resistant TK10 cell line, treatment with erlotinib for 24 h did not affect the levels of ErbB receptors but caused a dose-dependent reduction in levels of p-ErbB receptors under both hypoxic and aerobic conditions (Figure 7B).
-Under aerobic conditions, levels of p-ErbB receptors were undetectable in cells treated with 60 $\mu$ M erlotinib, whereas under hypoxic conditions, p-ErbB receptors were still detectable at 100 $\mu$ M (Figure 7B).
-In DLD1 cells where the effects of hypoxia on the activity of erlotinib were marginally in favour of hypoxia selectivity (HCR = 1.36), no significant differences in the
+The effect of erlotinib on EGFR and pEGFR levels in TK10 (hypoxia resistant) and DLD-1 (marginally hypoxia sensitive) is presented in figure 7B.
+In the hypoxia resistant TK10 cell line, treatment with erlotinib for 24 hours did not affect the levels of EGFR but caused a dose dependent reduction in levels of pEGFR under both hypoxic and aerobic conditions (figure 7B).
+Under aerobic conditions levels of pEGFR were undetectable in cells treated with 60 μ M erlotinib whereas under hypoxic conditions, pEGFR was still detectable at 100 μ M (figure 7B).
+In DLD1 cells where the effects of hypoxia on the activity of erlotinib were marginally in favour of hypoxia selectivity (HCR = 1.36), no significant differences were observed in the ability of erlotinib to inhibit pEGFR were observed, despite the increased expression of EGFR under hypoxia (figure 7B).